 In 1956, Jim took a position at Time Life in its advertising and marketing division.
 Ten years later, he moved to General Mills as its Venture Team Manager and formed the Direct Marketing Division.

 Jim was diagnosed with multiple sclerosis in 1975 and retired.
 As his second wife, Carol, said in an interview with the Ipswich Local News after Jim’s death: “That put a crimp in his career quite a bit.”
+It is fair to surmise that the second 45 years of Jim's life were even more impressive than the first 45.

 In retirement, Jim volunteered for various healthcare causes, including Massachusetts General Hospital.
 He also pursued his interests in reading, drama, movies, music, writing, and travel.
 He lived in the south of France for a number of years and was a devoted Secretary for the Class of 1949, writing crisp, erudite notes for the Andover Bulletin from Europe and later from his home for the last thirteen years, Ipswich.